 You, Jill, then went for the detour and complained that Robert was always busy.
-I bet you both felt [for Jill] or thought [for Robert] you weren't being heard.
+I bet you both felt [for [ill]] or thought [for Robert] you weren't listing things for you to remember.

-Marshall: You can get into trouble so quickly.
-Be sure to listen to the tape.
-I'm listing things for you to remember.
 You can also refer to the list I gave you.
 Remember, don't complain but state your needs clearly and succinctly.
 No rhetorical questions, detouring, or cross-complaints.
 Robert, am I making sense?
 [This is an effort to punctuate my observations.]